If length equals impact, how many pages should a resume be?

 There are a series of published works you need to include

 If you fall into one of these categories, you may need to use a third page.
-However, try to avoid this if possible because, in most instances, using that third page can be seen as grandstanding.
+However, try to avoid this if possible because, in most instances, using that third page can be seen as grandstanding and limit your ability to land the interview.

 CVs and federal resumes are also exceptions to the length rule